Frequently asked questions about equity release

 With a lifetime mortgage, the amount that will need repaying when you die or move permanently into long-term care depends on the amount of equity you release, how long you’ve had the loan, the rate of interest charged and any fees added.

 Interest on a lifetime mortgage is rolled up or compounded, which means the interest for the second year is calculated on the sum of the original loan plus the interest that was charged during the first year.
 This same process applies year after year, so that each year the interest is calculated on a higher amount than the previous year.
-It’s also worth bearing in mind that the value of your property will most likely be growing at the same time.

 A home reversion plan isn’t a loan and so it won’t accumulate interest.
 Instead, the provider will receive the agreed proportion of the property value when it’s sold following your death or permanent move into long-term care.
 No-one will know the monetary value of that proportion until the property is sold.